Do you have an old restraining order that you want to have removed? Here’s how to do it, even if your restraining order is permanent.

-How to get a restraining order?
+How to Get a Restraining Order

-Restraining orders are very common in cases of domestic and sexual violence as well as harassment and stalking.
-The legal requirements for obtaining a restraining order vary by state, but there must be some sort of rationale in order for a restraining order to be granted.
+Restraining orders are very common in cases of domestic and sexual violence, as well as harassment and stalking.
+The legal requirements for obtaining a restraining order vary by state, but there must be some sort of rationale for a restraining order to be granted.
 In Colorado specifically, individuals seeking a restraining order must prove that their life is in immediate danger to be granted a restraining order.

 If a person wants to get a restraining order, s/he must file a formal request (known as a petition) with their local court.
-The filing process may require certain criteria be met for making such a request, including the necessary fees to file a petition.
+The filing process may require certain criteria to be met for making such a request, including the necessary fees to file a petition.

 Once the court approves the request, the restraining order will be made temporary by default.
-This is known as a temporary restraining order, or TRO.
+This is known as a temporary restraining order or TRO.
 The TRO will then be delivered (usually by law enforcement) to the perpetrator.

 After the TRO is delivered, the protected party and the restrained person will be required to attend a hearing to make the restraining order permanent.
 This will be a chance for the restrained to make his or her case as to why the order should not be made permanent.
 The judge will hear the case, then make a decision.

-Consequences for restraining order violations are different in each state, but typically result in a hefty fine and jail time.
+Consequences for restraining order violations are different in each state but typically result in a hefty fine and jail time.

-How to remove a restraining order?
+How to Remove a Restraining Order

-The restrained person can also petition to remove a permanent restraining order; however, this process is extremely difficult and there are strict requirements that must be met in order for this to happen.
+The restrained person can also petition to remove a permanent restraining order; however, this process is extremely difficult and there are strict requirements that must be met for this to happen.
 These requirements may vary from state to state, but typically include: